P-TEFb/tsrFinder/README.md

 This script accepts mapped sequencing reads in bed format and requires a chrom.sizes file (obtainable using the fetchChromSizes utility).
 TSR information is output in bed/bigBed and bedGraph/bigWig format for use with UCSC Genome Browser or utilities such as bedTools or deepTools.
 A comprehensive tab-delimited text file is also provided for manual extraction of data.

 Default parameters are hard-coded at the beginning of the script.
-I recommend manually changing threads and memorySize to match your environment.
+We recommend manually changing threads and memorySize to match your environment.
 The other parameters should instead be adjusted as needed on a per-run basis.

 ## Usage: